-My six year old loves everything cake batter!
-We have a frosting version, and a rice krispie treat version, both are fav's of his.
-Creating this gelato was on his summer-to-do-list, as well as taking the training wheels of his bike and hiking to the waterfall.
+My six year old loves everything cake batter and so when it came to to create a new gelato flavor, we had to make Cake Batter Gelato!
+We have a frosting version, and a rice krispie treat version, both of which favorites of his.
+Making this gelato was on his summer-to-do-list, as well as taking the training wheels of his bike and hiking to the waterfall.
 I am just about as excited as he is to cross this off his list!
-It turned out fabulous, super creamy, and not too sweet!
+We’ve been busy tackling those training wheels, but I’m not so sure about that hike.
+Hopefully we can find a day that’s not very windy.
+Anyways our Cake Batter Gelato turned out fabulous, super creamy, and not too sweet!
 We all loved it.
 In fact, you would have laughed (I laughed at myself) yesterday morning as I woke up early to sneakily make this ice cream cone to photograph before the kiddos woke up and polished it off.
-The things I do....
+The things I do….

 - 2 cups milk, whole is best, but I used 2% and it was still super creamy

 - 2/3 cup white cake mix, the powder (I have reverted to keeping a plastic container in my pantry so that I have it on hand to make all my kiddo's favorite treats)

 - In a heavy-bottom saucepan, combine the milk and cream.
 Place over medium-low heat and cook, stirring occasionally so a skin doesn't form, until tiny bubbles start to form around the edges and the mixture reaches a temperature of 170 degrees.